 Your visa will need to be active for the entirety of the lease.

-If you’re authorized to work in the U.S. you may be asked for your social security number.
+If you’re authorized to work in the U.S., your social security number will need to be provided.
 If you haven’t applied for it yet or aren’t eligible, then the landlord will move on by using your proof of employment or financial support.

 A landlord will want to know what your previous rental history has been like, mainly, do you look after the property and pay your rent on time?
 Have all your previous landlords’ names and contact information available.

-As you won’t have a credit history, you’ll need a co-signer for your lease.
+As you won’t have a credit history, you’ll need a guarantor/co-signer for your lease.
 This is someone who agrees to pay the rent if you can’t.
-They typically need to have an income of 90 times the monthly rent, a credit score of at least 700 and, more often than not, residence in the tri-state area.
+Typically need to have an income of 90 times the monthly rent, a credit score of at least 700, and, more often than not, residence in the tri-state area.
 If you don’t have anyone that fits that bill, then don’t worry because there are workarounds.

 Once you have an agent, the next step is to decide between a co-op, condo rental building.
 Your financial situation will most likely determine which option you pursue.
 Try to arrive at least two weeks before school starts and have a detailed plan to see several apartments that your agent has found once you’ve arrived.